 I continued doing freelance work during this time, ranging from web and graphic design, to marketing, to accounting and tax preparation.
 Pretty much anything my clients needed done, I either did it or facilitated someone else getting it done.

-When I was ready to re-enter the workforce, I opted to do so as an employee instead of restarting my own business again.
-I love working behind the scenes to make things happen and move the business forward, rather than being the “frontman.”
+When I was ready to re-enter the workforce, I opted to do so as a supporting player instead of restarting my own business again with employees of my own.
+I love working behind the scenes to make things happen and move the business forward, rather than being the “front-man.”
 It’s really a much better fit for my personality type, and allows me to focus on what I do best.